Timberooo/Cedar/docs/code/io/terminal_h/write.md

 `foregroundColor` - The foreground (text) color to use.
 Default value is Color::Use_Default.

-`background` - The background color to use.
+`backgroundColor` - The background color to use.
 Default value is Color::Use_Default.

 ### void write(char character, Color foregroundColor, Color backgroundColor)